Therapists at Restored Wellbeing are independent contractors who run their own therapy business at this location.

 Dianna Giles - Social Worker, Couples Counsellor, & Grief Counsellor

 Di is a compassionate Clinical Accredited Mental Health Social Worker.
-Di works holistically with individuals and couples and prides herself on developing strong therapeutic relationships in order to achieve the best possible outcomes for her clients.
+Di works holistically with couples and prides herself on developing strong therapeutic relationships in order to achieve the best possible outcomes for her clients.
 Di believes that all individuals hold the ‘key’ to their own healing, and it is her task to help them unlock it.

 Di has extensive experience in perinatal mental health, including 10 years experience working in a Neonatal Intensive Care Unit, several years in an infant mental health service and ongoing work for an organisation providing bereavement support for families who’ve experienced a miscarriage, stillbirth, baby or child death.
 Di’s work has given her great understanding and compassion for all facets of pregnancy and of loss, and she is extensively experienced in providing bereavement support after having completed additional training and working with bereaved families throughout her whole career.
 Di also provides supervision for clinicians working with grief & loss therapy.

-Di offers support to those going through high-risk pregnancies and to those who are pregnant after experiencing a perinatal loss.
+Di offers support to couples going through high-risk pregnancies and to those who are pregnant after experiencing a perinatal loss.
 She joins with individuals, parents and families to overcome the challenges within their parenting journey.
 Di welcomes the opportunity to work with clients throughout the various stages of their parenthood journey, guiding them through the planning, pregnancy, postpartum and parenting phases.

 Di is an Accredited Mental Health Social Worker (AMHSW) registered with the Australian Association of Social Workers (AASW).
 Her individual therapy services are covered via Mental Health Care Plans and these consultations are eligible for Medicare Rebates.
 Some Private Health Funds may provide rebates for counselling services, at present these include BUPA, Teachers Credit Union Health Fund and Doctors Health Fund and as AASW negotiates with other funds, coverage will expand.
 Please check with your health fund to determine eligibility.